10 Solutions to Fix Windows Explorer Has Stopped Working Error

 Step 3: Restart your computer after the restoration is complete.

-It can be really annoying that Windows Explorer has stopped working error persists every time when we try to launch Windows/File Explorer, some users even report that it can be failed too in the safe mode, this error prevents us from using the computer, and even it might lead to data loss, through this ultimate guide, you may have learned that why this error happens and how to fix the error effortlessly.
+It can be really annoying that Internet Explorer has stopped working error persists every time when we try to launch Windows/File Explorer.
+Some users even report that it can be failed too in the safe mode, this error prevents them from using the computer, and even it might lead to data loss.
+Through this ultimate guide, you may have learned that why this error happens and how to fix the error effortlessly.

 We strongly recommend you to start with the basic solutions if the error didn’t cause the data to lose, otherwise, try with the third-party data recovery tool – Bitwar Data Recovery to get back the deleted, formatted or inaccessible documents, images, photos, videos, audios or archive files from the storage drive and back up to a safe place first, then continue the fixing with the advanced solutions.

-Previous Article5 Guidelines to Choose The Best PDF Editor Software for You Summary: "Windows Explorer has stopped working" is an error that seems ubiquitous on Windows 10, 8, 7.
-It occurs when...
+Previous Article5 Guidelines to Choose The Best PDF Editor Software for You Summary: "Windows Explorer has stopped working" is an error that seems ubiquitous on Windows 10, Windows 8, or Windows 7....

 Next ArticleWhy Choose Bitwar PDF Converter Over Online PDF Editor?
-Summary: "Windows Explorer has stopped working" is an error that seems ubiquitous on Windows 10, 8, 7.
-It occurs when...
+Summary: "Windows Explorer has stopped working" is an error that seems ubiquitous on Windows 10, Windows 8, or Windows 7....

 About Bitwar Data Recovery